quartiq/quartiq.github.io/jobs/2017-07-25_job_posting_opticlock.md

 [![QUARTIQ](/quartiq_small.png)](/)

-QUARTIQ is a young company in Berlin, Germany developing next-generation control systems for Quantum Information experiments and products.
+QUARTIQ is a young company based in Berlin, Germany, developing next-generation control systems for Quantum Information experiments and products.
 Together with our partners worldwide, we are providing the **open-source software stack [ARTIQ](https://m-labs.hk/artiq/)** and the **open hardware ecosystem [Sinara](https://github.com/m-labs/sinara)** to research labs and industry.

 As a pilot project for the European flagship program on Quantum Technologies, a collaboration of experienced research groups and high-tech industry teams will develop **[opticlock](http://www.opticlock.de/en/info/), a demonstrator of a compact, high-availability and high-accuracy optical clock using trapped ions**.
 QUARTIQ is developing the complete stack of control components, software, and algorithms for the device.

-To support these efforts, we are hiring exceptionally skilled individuals with a strong background in **Quantum Physics, Electrical Engineering, and Software engineering**.
+To support these efforts, we are hiring exceptionally skilled individuals with a strong background in **Quantum Physics**, **Electrical Engineering**, and **Software engineering**.

 ## Responsibilities